How Much Do Fire Lookouts Make in the United States?

 Other Considerations

-Job Risks: While the role of a fire lookout can be peaceful and rewarding, it also comes with risks.
+Job Risks: The role of a fire lookout can be peaceful and rewarding, the drawback is that it also comes with risks.
 Lookouts must be prepared for extreme weather conditions, isolation, and the potential dangers of wildfires.
+Lookouts are often the first line of defense, which means they need to act quickly and efficiently in the event of a fire.

-Training and Skills: Fire lookouts generally need some level of training in fire detection, communication, and emergency response.
+Training and Skills: Fire lookouts need some level of training in fire detection, communication, and emergency response.

 Many positions require candidates to be in good physical condition and to have knowledge of basic firefighting techniques.